Mohitabd17/Responsive-landing-page/README.md

 # Responsive-landing-page

-This is a responsive landing page
+This is a responsive landing page.